 Your comments welcome, anyway.

 PS.
-Watch this face for my imaging comparison using the S20, plus also a video review for The Phones Show.
+Watch this space for my imaging comparison using the S20, plus also a video review for The Phones Show.